Ramon5/dj-chartjs/USAGE.rst

 Charts as views
 ---------------

-If you want render only one chart, you can inherit ChartViews available
+If you want render only one chart, you can inherit ChartViews available.
+Is required that you define two essential methods: "generate_labels" and "generate_values".

 Available BarChartView, PieChartView, DoughnutChartView, RadarChartView, HorizontalBarChartView, PolarAreaChartView, LineChartView, GroupChartView